 - A. Public School Teachers

 - B. Clergy

 - C. Public Library employees

 - D. College Instructors

 - E. Law Enforcement Officers

-- F. Not your Mother or Father or other Relative
+- F. Not your relative or anyone you have a personal relationship with

-You must submit their information to me by the beginning of the 2nd week.
+You must submit their information to me by the end of the 1st week.
 I will then contact them and explain their roll and my expectation to them.
-Then on the Friday of test week I will email them with the password for that test.
+Then on the Monday of test week I will email them with the password for that test.